yappy-yap/File-Viewer-Plugin/README.md

 ## Support

-This plugin isn't supported oficial by OutSystems, but it can be used the [OutSystems Forums](https://www.outsystems.com/forums/) to get the best effort support.
+This plugin is not supported by OutSystems.
+You may use the [discussion forums](https://www.outsystems.com/forums/) to leave suggestions or obtain best-effort support from the community, including from OutSystems Experts who created this component.

 #### Contributors
 - OutSystems - Mobility Experts